jscriptcoder/Reinforcement-Learning-by-University-Waterloo/README.md

-# Reinforcement-Learning-by-University-Waterloo
+# Reinforcement Learning by University of Waterloo
-CS 885 Spring 2018 at University Waterloo - Reinforcement Learning
+CS 885 Spring 2018 at University of Waterloo - Reinforcement Learning